Table of Contents

 The term “goiter” is purely descriptive in nature and thus reveals nothing about the pathogenesis or the functional status of the thyroid gland.
 Therefore, goiter is a symptom.
 So, it primarily describes the enlargement of the thyroid and refers by means of other terms to the type and location of that very enlargement.

-When talking about a goiter, we mean the thyroid gland volume exceeding the gender and age normal range.
+When talking about a goiter, we mean the thyroid gland exceeds the gender- and age-specific normal volume range.
 Women have a thyroid volume of more than 18 ml, men – a bit more than > 25 ml.

 Epidemiology of Goiter

 Thyroid enlargement and thyroid nodules are frequent findings in practice.
-Sonographically 20 % of the 25-year olds and 50 % of the over 50-year olds have a goiter.
-The prevalence of nodular thyroid abnormalities compounds 20 % more among the over 50-year-olds (Böhm 2009).
+Sonographically, 20 % of people at the age of 25 and 50 % of people over the age of 50 have a goiter.
+The prevalence of nodular thyroid abnormalities compounds 20 % more among individuals over 50 (Böhm 2009).
 Overall, women are more often affected than men.

 Classification of Goiter